A pumpkin roulade is a delicious and elegant dessert that is perfect for fall.

 Add ½ teaspoon Baking Soda & ½ teaspoon Baking Powder

 Add 1 teaspoon Ground Ginger

-Chef TIP: Go purchase a new bottle at the grocery store.
-Over a short period the flavor softens.
-Buy New
+Chef TIP: Purchase new ground ginger for maximum flavor at the grocery store.
+Over a short period, the flavor softens.

-Next, add the flour, salt, and sift the ingredients until everything moves through the mesh strainer.
+Next, add the flour, and salt, and sift the ingredients until everything moves through the mesh strainer.

-Now add dry ingredients into the mixer with the wet ingredients.
+Now add the dry ingredients to the mixer with the wet ingredients.
 Add a little bit at a time to avoid lumps.

 Using a cookie sheet, add a piece of parchment paper that fits, and spray with a non-stick spray.
 Spray the cookie sheet as well before laying down the parchment paper.